nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing tasks with deadlines up to and including the specified date: `remindT`

-Lists tasks in YellowBook with deadlines up to and including the specified date.
+Lists tasks in task list with deadlines up to and including the specified date.

 Format: `remindT DEADLINE`